 (i) If $|du|$ is bounded in $L^q(M)$ and then $u$ is harmonic.

-(ii) If $Vol(M, g)=\infty$ and then $u$ is harmonic. \end{thm} When the target manifold has strictly negative sectional curvature, we have \begin{thm} Let $u: (M, g)\to (N, h)$ be a $p$-biharmonic map($p\geq2$) from a complete Riemannian manifold $(M, g)$ into a Riemannian manifold $(N, h)$ of strictly negative sectional curvature and $\int_M|\tau(u)|^sdv_g<\infty$ for some $p-1<s$.
-Assume that there is some point $q\in M$ such that $ranku(q)\geq2$, then $u$ is a harmonic map. \end{thm} \begin{rem} Here and in the following the rank of $u$ at a point $q\in M$ is the dimension of the linear space $du(T_qM)$, where $T_qM$ is the tangent space of $M$ at $q$. \end{rem} \begin{rem} When $p=2$, theorem \ref{main1} and theorem \ref{main2} were proved in \cite{Luo2}, which extended earlier results of Nakauchi et al. \cite{NUG}, Maeta \cite{Ma} and Luo \cite{Luo}.
-Here our proof uses similar ideas with that from \cite{Luo2}, by modifying the "test functions" a little bit in the computations below. \end{rem} Since from Schoen and Yau's paper \cite{SY} we see that a harmonic map with $\int_M|du|^qdv_g<\infty(q>1)$ from a complete noncompact Riemannian manifold with nonnegative Ricci curvature to a Riemannian manifold of nonpositive sectional curvature must be a constant map, as a corollary of theorem of \ref{main1} we have the following Liouville type result for $p$-biharmonic maps. \begin{cor} Let $u: (M, g)\to (N, h)$ be a $p$-biharmonic map($p\geq2$) from a complete Riemannian manifold $(M, g)$ with $Ric^M\geq 0$ into a Riemannian manifold $(N, h)$ of nonpositive sectional curvature such that
+(ii) If $Vol(M, g)=\infty$ and then $u$ is harmonic. \end{thm} When the target manifold has strictly negative sectional curvature, we have \begin{thm} Let $u: (M, g)\to (N, h)$ be a $p$-biharmonic map ($p\geq2$) from a complete Riemannian manifold $(M, g)$ into a Riemannian manifold $(N, h)$ of strictly negative sectional curvature and for some $p-1<s$.
+Assume that there is a point $q\in M$ such that $ranku(q)\geq2$, then $u$ is a harmonic map. \end{thm} \begin{rem} Here and in the following the rank of $u$ at a point $q\in M$ is defined by the dimension of the linear space $du(T_qM)$, where $T_qM$ is the tangent bundle of $M$ at $q$. \end{rem} \begin{rem} When $p=2$, Theorem \ref{main1} and Theorem \ref{main2} were proved in \cite{Luo2}, which extended previous results of Luo \cite{Luo} , Maeta \cite{Ma} and Nakauchi et al. \cite{NUG}. \end{rem} Because from Schoen and Yau's paper \cite{SY} we see that a harmonic map from a complete noncompact Riemannian manifold of nonnegative Ricci curvature to a Riemannian manifold of nonpositive sectional curvature with $\int_M|du|^qdv_g<\infty(q>1)$ must be a constant map, as a corollary of Theorem \ref{main1} we have the following Liouville type result for $p$-biharmonic maps. \begin{cor} Let $u: (M, g)\to (N, h)$ be a $p$-biharmonic map($p\geq2$) from a complete Riemannian manifold $(M, g)$ with $Ric^M\geq 0$ into a Riemannian manifold $(N, h)$ of nonpositive sectional curvature such that

 where $s>p-1$ and $q>1$.
 Then $u$ is a constant map. \end{cor} \begin{rem} This Liouville type result was first proved when $p=2$ by Baird et al. in \cite{BFO}.
-Though they assumed $s=q=2$ in \cite{BFO}, it is easy to see from their proofs that their Liouville type result holds whenever $s>1$ and $q>1$.
-Their very nice paper is the main motivation of our study. \end{rem}
+Though they assumed $s=q=2$, it is easy to see from their proofs that their Liouville type result holds whenever $s>1$ and $q>1$. \end{rem}

-\subsection{Proof of theorem \ref{main1}.}
+\subsection{Proof of Theorem \ref{main1}.}